ogc1231/sound-burger/README.md

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, except icons in the footer.

-- [Bootstrap](https://icons.getbootstrap.com/) icons were used throughout the site, only for icons in the footer.
+- [Bootstrap](https://icons.getbootstrap.com/) icons were used only for icons in the footer.

 ## User Stories